-Choosing an engagement ring should be fun.
-There are 4 things you need to know:
+Choosing a diamond should be fun and there's 4 things you need to know:

 Along with all the excitement that comes from just getting engaged, also comes the revelation of what the ring looks like.
 For most, the center stone is what will catch the eye.
 The Diamond on her finger should uniquely express how pure and everlasting the love between you truly is.
 So when shopping for that special ring, for that special someone, it is important you know what to look for to make the right decision.